pagkly/Zed/Investopedia3/Krugerrands Definition.md

 The face of a Krugerrand coin bears the image of Paul Kruger, who was president of the South African Republic from 1883 to 1900.
 The coin’s name comes from combining Paul Kruger’s surname with “rand,” South Africa’s national currency.
 The reverse of the coin portrays a galloping springbok antelope, which is one of South Africa’s national symbols.
 Paul Kruger held office when one of the world’s most profitable mines, Durban Deep, was founded in 1896.
 He also was president during the Witwatersrand Gold Rush, which led to the founding of Johannesburg, one of South Africa’s largest cities.

 The Johannesburg Stock Exchange (JSE) trades in Krugerrands through a well-regulated secondary market in the same way as any listed equity market instrument, with quoted prices based on the weight of the coins.
-New Krugerrands are issued by the [South African Reserve Bank (SARB)](https://www.investopedia.com/terms/s/south-african-reserve-bank.asp).
+New Krugerrands are issued by the [[South African Reserve Bank (SARB)]](https://www.investopedia.com/terms/s/south-african-reserve-bank.asp).
 Because of its legal tender status in South Africa, the Krugerrand was minted to be more resilient to wear than the 24-karat gold coins used for decoration medals.
 The Krugerrand is made of 22 karats, or 91.67%, gold, with 8.33% copper alloy.

 ### Key Takeaways